-- a) Product development: In Serbia, there are no GE crops under development.
+- a) PRODUCT DEVELOPMENT: In Serbia, there are no GE crops under development.
 While there is no mechanism to approve GE crops, there is a framework for doing research work, which is governed by a strict application and monitoring process.
-Although there are no GE field trials being conducted, in theory, permits for research work and contained use of biotech materials can be obtained from the Serbian MAFWM after the State's regulatory requirements have been met. - b) Commercial production: Serbia does not commercially cultivate any GE crops.

-The area planted for non-GE soybeans in marketing year (MY) 2018/19 was 220,000 hectares, about the same as in MY2017/18.
+Although there are no GE field trials being conducted, in theory, permits for research work and contained use of biotech materials can be obtained from the Serbian Ministry of Agriculture, Forestry and Water Management (MAFWM) after the State's regulatory requirements have been met. - b) COMMERCIAL PRODUCTION: Serbia does not commercially cultivate any GE crops.
+The area planted for non-GE soybeans in marketing year (MY) 2019/20 was 230,000 hectares, about the same as in MY2018/19.
 Due to the excellent weather conditions, Serbia is having a record high soybean production season.
-With record high average yields this year of 3.5 metric tons per hectare (usual average yield is 2.5 metric tons per hectare) total production of soybeans in MY2018/19 has reached the capacity of approximately 770,000 metric tons or over 60 percent higher than last year when production was significantly damaged due to the extreme drought.

-c) Exports: Serbia does not export GE crops.
+With record high average yields in 2019 of 3.5 metric tons per hectare (usual average yield is 2.5 metric tons per hectare) total production of non-soybeans in MY2019/20 has reached the capacity of approximately 800,000 metric tons that is almost the same as 2018. - c) EXPORTS: Serbia does not export GE crops.
 Serbia is only exporting non-GE crops (mostly corn and soybeans).
 For the last five years, Serbian soybean exporters have been able to secure official certificates from Serbian Ministry of Agriculture, Forestry and Water Management (MAFWM) that the "Law on GEOs" banning all commercial growing, trade, and transit of GE varieties in Serbia has been implemented.
 With this official confirmation, exporters have been able to secure a premium for their non-GE crops and be more competitive internationally.
 Several Serbian crushing facilities have long-term contracts with EU buyers to export non-GE soybeans and products.
-In 2018, MAFWM offered 4,000 dinars per hectare (USD 40.8 per hectare) of subsidies as direct payments for certified seeds and fertilizers to Serbian grain and oilseeds farmers.

-During MY2017/18, Serbia's soybean exports totaled only 25,000 metric tons compared to the year before when exports of soybeans were 196,000 metric tons.
+In 2019, MAFWM offered 4,000 dinars per hectare (USD 40 per hectare) of subsidies as direct payments for certified seeds and fertilizers to Serbian grain and oilseeds farmers.
+During MY2018/19, Serbia's soybean exports totaled 127,600 metric tons, 80 percent higher than last year (25,000 metric tons).
 This is all non-GE soybeans and products.
-Serbia mostly exports soybeans and products to EU countries such as Hungary, Austria, Germany, Belgium, Italy, and Romania.
+Serbia mostly exports soybeans and products to EU countries such as Hungary, Austria, Germany, France, Belgium, Italy, and Romania.
 For the last several years, there has been increased demand for Serbian non-GE soybeans from Japan and South Korea.